Generalization in Neural Networks: A Broad Survey: Abstraction in Nature

 \section{Abstraction in Nature}

 As researchers endeavor to improve the ability of artificial networks to generalize and abstract, the structures of animal brains provide a valuable template.
 One distinguishing feature of biological neural networks is modularity.
 Neuroscientists have found that animal brains are segmented into well-defined components or modules that are specialized for the handling of specific tasks.
-In \emph{Drosophia}, for instance, standardized innate responses are processed in the lateral horn, while learned responses and prioritization are handled by a separate component known as the mushroom body \shortcite{Aso2016,Aso2014b,Devineni2022,Rohlfs2023a}.
+In \emph{Drosophia}, for instance, standardized innate responses are processed in the lateral horn, while learned responses and prioritization are handled by a separate component known as the mushroom body \citep{Aso2016,Aso2014b,Devineni2022,Rohlfs2023a}.

-This modular structure is illustrated in a stylized form in Figure \ref{fig:modules}.
+This modular structure is illustrated in a stylized form in Figure \ref{fig:modules}, which is a schematic interpretation the structures in animal brains through which data are routed to the appropriate type of response.
 Each sensory input---described in the diagram as ``new data'' is routed by a dispatcher into one of three channels: innate response, learned response, and more data.
 The network of evolved pathways, with separate treatment for distinct forms of inputs, can be thought of as the dispatcher.
 Stimuli that have hard-wired reactions are often handled in a separate component of the brain.
-Modularity of this form has also been observed in a variety of animals, with different parts of the brain activated during abstract tasks than concrete ones in humans \shortcite{Gilead2014,Wurm2015,Vaidya2021}, and lesions to the prefrontal cortex have been found to inhibit abstract thinking in primates \shortcite{Mansouri2020}.
-This processing is often viewed as hierarchical, with successively complex components of the brain handling successively sophisticated problems \shortcite{Kaiser2010,Kiebel2009,Meunier2009,Meunier2010}.
+Modularity of this form has been observed in a variety of animals, with different parts of the brain activated during abstract tasks than concrete ones in humans \citep{Gilead2014,Wurm2015,Vaidya2021}, and lesions to the prefrontal cortex have been found to inhibit abstract thinking in primates \citep{Mansouri2020}.
+This processing is often viewed as hierarchical, with successively complex components of the brain handling successively sophisticated problems \citep{Kaiser2010,Kiebel2009,Meunier2009,Meunier2010}.